 Add the tomato purée and stir around for a minute.
-Add the herbs (reserving a little dill for garnishing) and stir everything together for a further minute.
+Add the herbs (reserving a little dill for garnishing) and stir everything together for a another minute.

-Add the tomatoes and olives, turn down the heat and allow to simmer gently for 20 minutes.
+Add the tomatoes (roughly breaking them down with the back of a spoon) and the olives, turn down the heat right down and leave to gently simmer gently for 20 minutes.

 Meanwhile, in a medium saucepan, cover the kritharaki with boiling water.
 Simmer for seven minutes (the texture should be al dente).
 Drain and stir into the tomato sauce.
-Season to your taste.
+Add the lemon juice and season to your taste.